On the weak flocking of the kinetic Cucker-Smale model in a fully non-compact support setting: Introduction

 Consider the initial datum $f^{\mathrm{in}}$ satisfying the following positivity, boundedness and integrability conditions:

 In this situation, the global existence of weak solutions to the KCS model has already been obtained in \cite{kinetic3} without uniqueness.
+To establish the uniqueness of the weak solution, we need to additionally require that initial data exhibit exponentially decay on velocity variable, i.e., there exists a positive constant $\alpha>0$ such that

 Let $f$ and $g$ be two weak solutions to \eqref{A-1} corresponding to the same initial datum $f^{\mathrm{in}}$, respectively (see Definition \ref{D2.1} for the concept of weak solution), and let $(X_{f}(t),V_{f}(t))$ and $(X_{g}(t),V_{g}(t))$ be the particle trajectories issued from $(x,v)$ at time $t = 0$, respectively (see Section \ref{sec:2.1}).
 Then, we introduce a functional $\Delta(f,g)$:

 Note that $\Delta(f,g)$ measures overall deviations between two particle trajectories $(X_{f}(t),V_{f}(t))$ and $(X_{g}(t),V_{g}(t))$.
 Then, we derive the following integral inequality: